ossama-ismaili/AutoPro/README.md

 ## Software Design

-Our application is based on Oriented Object Programming so for the software design we used UML o write a system model, covering conceptual ideas...
+Our application is based on Oriented Object Programming so for the software design we used UML to write a system model, covering conceptual ideas...

 ## Application diagrams :
 Use Case diagram